takasehideki/EEloT/README.md

 - install.sh: Automatically installation script for Elixir (and Erlang)
 - setup.sh: Compilation and `git pull` of benchmark apps
-- measure.exs: Measurement of performance (execution time) of CPU-bound apps
+- measure.ex: Measurement of performance (execution time) of CPU-bound apps

 ## Requirements